HakaiInstitute/False-Creek-Bioblitz-2022/README.md

 The following data files are included in this repository:

-1. file_name.txt - Metadata for all seawater samples collected during the eDNA survey
+1. fFalseCreek_eDNA_Sample_Metadata_Sept19,2022.csv - Metadata for all seawater samples collected during the eDNA survey
-2. file_name.txt - Oceanography data collected during the eDNA survey
+2. False_Creek_Bioblitz_Oceanography_Dec06,2023.csv - Oceanography data collected during the eDNA survey
-3. file_name.txt - A species list of all organisms that were visually observed during the False Creek Bioblitz
+3. False_Creek_Bioblitz_Species_List_June2024.csv - A species list of all organisms that were visually observed during the False Creek Bioblitz

 All raw Illumina sequence data have been deposited in NCBI (BioProject ID: PRJNA1049344): http://www.ncbi.nlm.nih.gov/bioproject/1049344